RPI-ACM-W/rpi-acm-w.github.io/_source/join.md

 Student registration can be done [here](https://campus.acm.org/public/qj/quickjoin/qj_control.cfm?promo=PWEBTOP&form_type=Student).
 ACM Membership dues for students are $19/year*.

-Once you have registered, please send the following information to Erica Braunschweig at braune[at]rpi.edu.
+Once you have registered, please send the following information to Amy Zheng at zhengz3[at]rpi.edu

 - Name
 - ACM Membership Number